RonanMc99/coachs-plan/README.md

 * Additional package requirements are provided in the pipenv and pipenv.lock files.
 See below for installation instructions
 * The application uses the Stripe API to make payments.
 If cloning this project, you must [request your own API key at Stripe.com](https://www.stripe.com).
 For additional requirements see the installation and deployment sections.

+## Version Control
+Version control was managed with Github.
+I attempted to commit every meaningful and related change in one discreet unit, adding a descriptive commit message.
+I created a new local feature branch for each new feature I developed, with nine total branches accross the project.
+Feature branches were merged back to the master branch using the ```git merge```, command before pushing to the remote with ```git push master```.

+## Code Quality
+I validated my HTMl and CSS in order to check that all markup was valid using the service at [W3C](https://validator.w3.org).

+[Django caching](https://docs.djangoproject.com/en/3.1/topics/cache/) is enabled to improve performance and configured per-site caching.
+Settings are configured within settings.py.

 ## Installation

 1. Clone the repositary to your installation location